PRTTMPRPHT/ratiod/README.md

 #### The Ratio Richter (default)

 This is a [logarithmic scale designed by "Data for Progress"](https://www.dataforprogress.org/the-ratio-richter-scale) to measure the severity of a tweet and is the closest to a gold standard for measuring "the ratio" there is.
-It is defined as follows:
+It is inspired by the Richter scale for measuring earthquake severity and is defined as follows:

 `ln(replies / likes) * log(replies)`